The food pellets restoring degraded rangelands in Tunisia

-A recent study conducted by CRP PIM and ICARDA shows that to better govern and protect rangelands, farmers need to enact economic diversification and improve the institutional capacity of their associations.
+A recent study conducted by the CGIAR Research Program on Policies, Institutions, and Markets and ICARDA shows that to better govern and protect rangelands, farmers need to enact economic diversification and improve the institutional capacity of their associations.

 It is also recommended that farmers self-process animal feed to support pastoralists.
 Another study showed that unified action between the various beneficiaries is key to successful rangeland restoration programs.

 CRP Livestock has invested in technology development and promoted feed value chains across Tunisia for over five years, resulting in the sale of forty pellet machines in Tunisia, three of which were given to farming cooperatives to supply farmer networks.